- Plesk for Linux

-Support for CentOS 8/RHEL 8 is included from Plesk Obsidian 18.0.25 release.
+Support for CentOS 8/RHEL 8 is available starting from Plesk Obsidian 18.0.25.

 No live/in-place upgrade from CentOS/RHEL 7 to CentOS/RHEL8 available.
-Plesk R&D are investigating this feature to support it in future releases.
+Plesk R&D team is researching this feature to support it in future Plesk releases.

-Plesk was not tested on the CentOS Stream - a rolling preview release of CentOS.
+Plesk has not been tested on CentOS Stream.
 Therefore, it is not recommended to install Plesk on CentOS Stream.

-Currently, the following ModSecurity rulesets are available: OWASP, Comodo.
+Currently, the following ModSecurity rulesets are available for selection: OWASP, Comodo.

-Some third-party extensions might be incompatible with CentOS 8/RHEL 8 if they require installation of system packages.
-In such cases, report the problem to the extension vendor via their support channel.
+Some third-party Plesk extensions might be incompatible with CentOS 8/RHEL 8.
+In such cases, report the installation issues to the extension vendor via their support channel.